Digressive/Remove-MS-Store-Apps/README.md

 To get a list of all the apps, use this command in an elevated PowerShell session:

-Note: Provisioned apps are the UWP apps that will be installed for all new users when they first log on.
+Note: Provisioned apps are the built-in apps that will be installed for all new users when they first log on.

 ``` powershell
 Get-AppxProvisionedPackage -Online | Select Displayname